 Change your incision dressings.
 Your incisions will seep fluid and some blood for a short time after surgery.
 Keep dressings clean and dry.
 A cotton swab with peroxide is appropriate for cleansing incisions.
 Do not remove any steri-strips over your stitches.
-Apply anti-bacterial ointment over the steri-strips, then apply 4x4 gauze pads over your incisions.
+Apply anti-bacterial ointment over the steri-strips, and then wrap the arm lightly with gauze.
 Replace any compressions wraps over the gauze.
 If you have a drain placed in your incisions, carefully follow the instructions for drain care and record drained fluid on the Drain Care Instructions and Log.

-Wear your compression garment around the clock.
-Follow the instructions specifically and only remove any compression garment to cleanse your incision or to empty any drains.
+Wear your compression or elastic wraps around the clock.
+Follow the instructions specifically removing any compression wraps only to cleanse your incision or to empty any drains.